Tuttu7/Awk-command-basics/README.md

-#### I have a file name as testfile.txt with the following contents and I'm going to use the awk command to manipulating data.
+#### I have a file name as testfile.txt with the following contents and I'm going to use the awk command to manipulate data.

 ```
 root@tuttu-Inspiron:~# cat test.txt